MSc Communication Systems

 The programme provides an excellent basis for a career in research and development, as well as in network design and management.
-Former students can be found in academia, as well as in the industry – on the producer side with system manufacturers and operators, and on the consumer side with industry, in the public sector, and among regulators.
+Graduates from the programme can be found in academia, as well as in the industry – on the producer side with system manufacturers and operators, and on the consumer side with industry, in the public sector, and among regulators.
 There is a huge demand for network designers and administrators, especially in emerging markets in developing regions.
 Finally, as evidenced by Google, Skype, Spotify, and others, there are rich opportunities for entrepreneurs to change the world.

 Find out what students from the programme think about their time at KTH.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Communication Systems are: